MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/08-exercise-debug-search-issues.md

 1. Select **source** under inputs, and change the field to `/document/Description`.
 1. Select **Save**.

-    > ⚠️ **Importan**: You might encounter an error related to connecting to the storage account.
+    > ⚠️ **Important:** You might encounter an error related to connecting to the storage account.
 This happens because the debug session sometimes deselects the storage account.
-    To resolve this:
+    > **To resolve this:**
-    Open the Debug Panel.
+    > - Open the **Debug Panel**.
-    Go to Settings.
+    > - Go to **Settings**.
-    Check if the storage account is selected.
+    > - Check if the storage account is selected.
 If not, select the previously created storage account.
-    Click Save and continue with the exercise.
+    > - Click **Save** and continue with the exercise.
+    >
-    This issue may occur in other instances during debugging, so keep this fix in mind.
+    > This issue may occur in other instances during debugging, so keep this fix in mind

 1. Select **Run**.
 The indexer should no longer have any errors or warnings.
 The skillset can now be updated.